Unboxed-Software/solana-course/content/token-program.md

 }
 ```

-In `main`, lets generate a new `Keypair` to represent the delegate account.
-Then, lets call our new `approveDelegate` function and authorize the delegate to tranfer up to 50 tokens from the `user` token account.
+In `main`, let's generate a new `Keypair` to represent the delegate account.
+Then, let's call our new `approveDelegate` function and authorize the delegate to transfer up to 50 tokens from the `user` token account.
 Remember to adjust the `amount` for the decimal precision of the `mint`.

 ```tsx
 async function main() {